5 Feng Shui Tips for Your Home

 The command position allows you to take control of your life and be prepared for what comes at you.
-By placing your furniture diagonally from your door, a position where you can see who or what enters, you are in a literal position of power.
-This applies to your bed, sofa, and home office desk.
-The command position enables you to sit back and relax - you’re prepared come what may.
+By placing furniture diagonally from your door, a position where you can see who *or what* enters, you are in a *literal* position of power.
+This applies to your bed, sofa and home office desk.
+The command position enables you to sit back and relax - you’re prepared, whatever happens.

 Feng Shui is all about keeping the balance between elements in the house.
-If your home houses things that throw the energy off balance, it can block the flow of qi.
+If your home houses things that throw the life energy off balance, it can block the flow of qi.
 Piles of clutter can signify unorganised thoughts that can weigh you down.
 Cultivating a clear space allows the mind to wander freely.
-This also allows you to maximise natural light by removing things that get in its way.
+This also allows you to maximise natural light by removing items that block or obscure incoming light.

 Once all the clutter is removed, your next challenge is to slow down the flow of energy.
-Keep the positive energy inside the house - retain it.
+The goal is to keep the positive energy inside the house - retain it.

 Begin with the pathways in your home.
 As there are rarely straight lines in nature, the ideal setup is where the two doors aren’t directly facing each other.
 Such is especially true for your front door and back door.
 You wouldn’t want the good vibes to escape as soon as they enter!